I Ching Oracle Result: Transformation from Hexagram 54 with Changing Lines 1, 4, 5, 6 to Hexagram 59

 (Nǚ chéng kuāng wú shí, shì kuī yáng wú xuè, wú yōu lì.)

-“The woman carries an empty basket.
-The man sacrifices a sheep without blood.
-Nothing is favorable.”
+"The woman carries an empty basket.
+The man sacrifices a sheep, but no blood flows.
+No direction is favorable."

 Changing to: